Medicine or politics: a CIA officer visited Moscow and returned to the United States with a mysterious illness

 Polymeropoulos was the first to link the mysterious disease with Russia.
 He says that his CIA colleague who traveled to Moscow with him in 2017 suffers from a similar ailment.
 In addition, several CIA officers working on Russian problems in other parts of the world were also affected.

-“One of the employees I know very well was really hurt,” he said.
+“One of the employees that I know very well was actually seriously injured,” he said.

 Many injured diplomats in Cuba and China were examined at the Center for Brain Injury and Recovery at the University of Pennsylvania, as well as at the University of Miami and the National Institutes of Health.